thrushlang/thrushc/COMMANDS.md

 Useful flags:

-• --debug-clang-command Displays the generated command for Clang.
+• --debug-clang-command Displays the generated command for Clang in the phase of linking.
-• --debug-gcc-commands Displays the generated command for GCC.
+• --debug-gcc-commands Displays the generated command for GCC in the phase of linking.

 • --clean-tokens Clean the compiler folder that holds the lexical analysis tokens.
 • --clean-assembler Clean the compiler folder containing emitted assembler.